BIOGRAPHY

 At RadicalMedia, he was a creative consultant, director, producer and writer on numerous high profile projects from 2010-2014.
 Clients included: J.Crew, Apple, VEVO, Lady Gaga’s Born This Way Foundation, and Jay Z and Ron Howard’s documentary MADE IN AMERICA.
 He wrote Robert Redford’s critically acclaimed 3D documentary, CATHEDRALS OF CULTURE: THE SALK INSTITUTE.

 Lappé has authored or contributed to several books.
-His graphic novel, SHOOTING WAR, was called "the Apocalypse Now of the War on Terror" by Forbes and is being developed into a scripted series.
+His graphic novel, SHOOTING WAR, was called "the Apocalypse Now of the War on Terror" by Forbes and "brilliant & low brow" on New York Magazine's Approval Matrix.

 Lappé also co-directed the short film, LEBANON WINS THE WORLD CUP, which won best doc short at the 2015 Warsaw International Film Festival and the Santa Barbara Film Festival.